xixifish/movie-recommender/docs/03-findings.md

 In `rank.js`:

-a = 1.00 W_QUERY
+- a = 1.00 W_QUERY
-b = 0.75 W_LIKED
+- b = 0.75 W_LIKED
-s = 0.60 W_SAVED
+- s = 0.60 W_SAVED
-c = 0.15 W_DISLIKED, stored as -0.15 and added.
+- c = 0.15 W_DISLIKED, stored as -0.15 and added.

 **Why these sizes.** A like says the most, so it counts most.
 A dislike says much less about what someone does want, so it counts least.
 A save sits between: it is weaker evidence than a like, because it is made from a poster and a short overview.

-**The query is one vector, the marks are seven.** A typed query is one piece of text, so the same vector is compared against every field.
-The mark averages are built per field, because a film's overview and its cast are different things.
+**How to calculate the taste vector from the query and the marked films?** The query is one piece of text, so it is one vector.
+Each marked film has 7 field vectors.
+For each field, the marked films' vectors are averaged and the query is added to that average, using the weights above.
+7 fields, 7 taste vectors.

 **A film with no text in a field is skipped.** The cast average only includes marked films that have a cast.